 CCS Hauts-de-France ramps up for Brexit

-In 2018, the company responsible for managing the Port of Dunkirk’s Cargo Community System (CCS Hauts-de-France) approached MGI to carry out a study on RO-RO cross-channel flows along the Côte d’Opale, taking into account the specifics of each shipping and railway operator and the configuration of port facilities and Getlink.
-This study has led to an innovative and agile solution for France’s busiest shipping route, called Channel Pass, a Ci5 Cargo Community System (CCS) module.
+In 2018, the company responsible for managing the Port of Dunkirk’s Port Community System (CCS Hauts-de-France) approached MGI to carry out a study on RO-RO cross-channel flows along the Côte d’Opale, taking into account the specifics of each shipping and railway operator and the configuration of port facilities and Getlink.
+This study has led to an innovative and agile solution for France’s busiest shipping route, called Channel Pass, a Ci5 Port Community System (PCS) module.

 Cross-channel shipping accounts for 4.3 million trucks a year, 700,000 of which come through Dunkirk, 2 million through Calais, and over 1.6 million through the Channel Tunnel.
 In order to maintain their attractiveness and competitiveness, these ports need to continue to provide smooth transit through ports.

 The study identified the practices of the various public and private players in the cross-channel transit process and assessed the impact of potential customs and administrative procedures associated with Brexit.
 These RO-RO flows require an innovative and agile solution that can handle their specific characteristics: the frequency of services, with departures every 20 minutes for Getlink, every 40 minutes at Calais and every 2 hours at Dunkirk, making for extremely short turnaround times; the Gate processing time for trailers, which is currently one to two minutes; and the choice of loading terminal, which can be decided at the last minute.

 With Brexit, the PCS needs to enable all operators in the supply chain to prepare for the administrative procedures associated with the re-establishment of a border with the UK.